-Serbia: EBRD 200MEUR loan partnership with power utility EPS, challenges and perspectives7.
-December 2015. / News Serbia Energy
+Serbia: EBRD 200MEUR loan partnership with power utility EPS, challenges and perspectives, News Serbia Energy

 Serbian state owned power utility company Elektroprivreda Srbije (EPS) restructuring process is of high importance for company future development.
 A strategic process monitored by key international stakeholders, EBRD, IFC and WB.
 EPS hired referenced Boston Consulting Group, Wallenberg and Arthur D’ Little to ensure the transfer of best experiences from Europe.
 All in all, best actors engaged in EPS restructuring therefore the expectations are high.
 Main challenges along the EPS reform path are financial and environmental issues and strategic development direction.